Local Regulations

 City Requirements

-- Separation of Recyclables: Residents and businesses must separate recyclables from regular waste according to city guidelines.
+- Separation of Recyclables: All residents and businesses must separate recyclables from general waste.

-- Collection Schedule: Recycling must be placed at the curb on designated days as outlined in the city’s waste management calendar.
+- Collection Schedule: Recycling materials must be placed curbside for collection on designated days.

 State Requirements

-- Reporting Requirements: Annual reports on recycling rates and practices must be submitted to the state environmental agency.
+- Reporting: Annual reports on recycling performance must be submitted to state authorities.

 Environmental Requirements